Note that all times are the clock

 Statistics: It takes until the afternoon of the

-following day for all the information to become available (see today's
+following day for all the information to become available.
+I source this information

 from synoptic and automatic weather station reports from the Bureau,